github/branch-deploy/README.md

 - Locks are associated to a user's GitHub handle - This user can deploy any pull request in the repository and as many times as they want
 - Any user can remove a lock by commenting `.unlock` on any pull request in the repository
 - Details about a lock can be viewed with `.lock --details`
+- Locks can either be environment specific or global
 - Like all the features of this Action, users need `write` permissions or higher to use a command

 #### How do Deployment Locks Work?

 This Action uses GitHub branches to create a deployment lock.
 When you run `.lock` the following happens:

-1. The Action checks to see if a lock already exists
+1. The Action checks to see if a global lock already exists, if it doesn't it will then check to see if an environment specific lock exists
 2. If a lock does not exists it begins to create one for you
-3. The Action creates a new branch called `branch-deploy-lock`
+3. The Action creates a new branch called `<environment|global>-branch-deploy-lock`
 4. The Action then creates a lock file called `lock.json` on the new branch
 5. The `lock.json` file contains metadata about the lock

 Now when new deployments are run, they will check if a lock exists.
 If it does and it doesn't belong to you, your deployment is rejected.
-If the lock does belong to you, the deployment will continue.
+If the lock does belong to you, then the deployment will continue.

 #### Deployment Lock Examples 📸